 In 1998, two students came up with an idea that would revolutionise the home delivery market, previously dominated by pizza sales.
 Grégory Marciano and Hervé Louis were the first to create and deliver sushi to consumers' homes.

 Today, Sushi Shop is European leader with more than 170 points of sale in France and around the world.
 The brand is present in 12 countries including France, Belgium, Germany, Italy, Spain, the Netherlands and the United Arab Emirates.
-We spoke with Jeanne Salaün, CRM & Customer Data Manager at Sushi Shop.More about Sushi Shop
+We spoke with Jeanne Salaün, CRM & Customer Data Manager at Sushi Shop.More About SMS More About Sushi Shop

 We wanted a trustworthy partner that could help us in our international deployment.
 That's why we chose CM.com.
 We knew that they offer a reliable solution with an international dimension since they are present in 15 countries and are connected to more than 1000 operator networks around the world: we could rely on them in the long term. "explains Jeanne Salaün.